astronomer/docs/software/documentation-archive.md

 ## Documentation Maintenance Policy

-Documentation for the latest version of Astronomer Software is regularly updated to reflect our evolving product.
+Documentation for the latest version of Astronomer Software is regularly updated to reflect the latest improvements to Software.
 This includes fixes, enhancements to existing content, and quality-of-life improvements made by the Astronomer team and community.

 Documentation sets for other maintained versions of Astronomer are updated to ensure accuracy and reflect existing functionality.
 This includes critical content fixes and updates based on bug fixes and minor features.
 These documentation sets, however, are not updated with enhanced content and quality-of-life improvements.

 Documentation sets for unmaintained versions of Astronomer Software are no longer maintained and are not accessible from the Astronomer Software documentation menu.
 However, these documentation sets are still accessible from this page.

-If you notice an error or misleading information in any part of our documentation, [create a GitHub issue](https://github.com/astronomer/docs/issues) in this repo or [reach out to us](https://support.astronomer.io).
+If you notice an error or misleading information in any part of Astronomer's documentation, [create a GitHub issue](https://github.com/astronomer/docs/issues) in this repo or [reach out to Astronomer Support](https://support.astronomer.io).

 ## Documentation Versions